codeboyzhou/mcp-java-sdk-examples/mcp-server-chat2mysql/README.md

   The EXPLAIN plan for the SQL statement is: < actual EXPLAIN plan of the query >

   Please provide optimization recommendations for the SQL statement.

+  Please answer in English (Note: This ending sentence depends on what language your OS is currently using)
   ```

 ## Usage with MCP Client